Most divers have heard of nitrogen narcosis - but what is it, how does it work, and what do you do about it?

 Commonly referred to as nitrogen narcosis, it is now often referred to by the more accurate name of inert gas narcosis.
 It has been found that other gasses than nitrogen can cause the narcosis effect.

-Some even argue that any gas that can be breathed, save for a few such as helium, and cause this effect.
+Some even argue that any gas that can be breathed, save for a few such as helium, can cause this effect.

 Divers, in particular in the US, often refer to inert gas narcosis as “the martini effect” or “Martini’s Law” as the effect is supposedly comparable to drinking one dry martini on an empty stomach for every 10 meters/33 feet descended beyond the first 20 meters/66 feet.